 You can do better by giving the new team member the technical equipment as well as the necessary account access and an overview of the existing company structures and team members as early as possible.
 This way, they can better concentrate on the essentials from day 1.
 But most importantly: Make them feel welcome, appreciated, and looking forward starting the day they sign the contract.

-Tipp: If possible, enable hybrid onboarding
+Tip: If possible, enable hybrid onboarding

 Not asking for feedback / ignoring given feedback on remote work

 We have already explained extensively that remote work and remote onboarding can be tricky.
 We also explained how important feedback is for your employees.
 However, it is important to remember that feedback is also enormously useful for you as an employer to become aware of mistakes or problems, to learn from them and thus to improve the corporate culture.
-Therefore, it is a big mistake not to ask for feedback or to ignore voluntarily given feedback from employees.
+Therefore, it is a big mistake not to ask for feedback or to ignore voluntarily giving feedback from employees.
 Especially the latter can quickly lead to your employees feeling disregarded and left alone.

 Better: Give and take

-If you are in feedback talks with your remote employees or actively onboarding new employees, take the opportunity to collect feedback and suggestions for improvement.
+If you are in feedback talks with your remote employees or actively onboarding new employees, take the opportunity to receive feedback and suggestions for improvement.
 You can do this either verbally or with a well-designed evaluation form (also online).
 If the points of criticism are implemented, this sends a positive signal and demonstrates on the one hand the appreciation of the feedback and on the other hand your will to do better.